KQM-git/TCL/evidence/mechanics/combat/elemental-reactions/transformative-reactions.md

 EDIT: there is no gauge left at all and no electro aura persists.

 The red graph does not contain aura tax \(which implies that it happened when the 1U Electro aura applied and that the second slower decay rate persists after the aura was refreshed with the 2U Electro\).
 As we can see, after 4EC ticks there is 0.53 seconds of Electro aura left which is exactly what happens in the clip.

-EDIT: this clip contradicts my explanation:[ https://streamable.com/exkn57](https://streamable.com/exkn57) Here we have 1U into 4U electro that lasts 38 seconds which suggests there was an aura tax on 4U \(otherwise it would've lasted 9 seconds longer\).

 **Significance:**